damdoy/ice40_ultraplus_examples/7seg/README.md

 # 7-Segment example

+This example needs to be updated before it's ready. please check back for updates.

 The goal of this example is to display hexadecimal value on a 7-segment connected to the fpga.

 7 IOs on the header B on the Breakout board are used for the display.